Details

 Sloane attended film school in Melbourne, where at first Sloane had a difficult time.
 Far away from old friends, Sloane had trouble finding a new crowd, since few other students were interested in the kind of films Sloane was passionate about.
 Sloane’s professors didn’t like Sloane’s style, calling it juvenile and considering Sloane’s inspirations unworthy of being called art.
 This was demoralizing.
 Sloane considered changing styles, but decided to stick to Sloane’s guns.
 Eventually, this paid off, but not before causing Sloane serious stress and uncertainty.

 By Sloane’s second year of film school, Sloane had thankfully made a few friends with similar senses of humor and unconventional artistic interests.
 Although they may not have shared Sloane’s exact tastes in trashy cinema, they respected it and Sloane’s own work.
 One of them, Kitty, did have very similar tastes, and she and Sloane became close friends.
-Soon they were having small parties every weekend to watch movies, and networking with other film students.
+Soon they were having small gatherings every weekend to watch movies, and networking with other film students.
 School suddenly became tolerable and even fun.

 In 2148 at age 21, something happened that would change Sloane’s life: Mikel Shel came to the school to give a guest lecture.
-Shel was a fairly well known director of cave flicks, whose work was garnering praise in the Melbourne indie film scene.
+Shel was a fairly well known director of cave flicks, whose work was garnering praise in the Australian indie film scene.
 Sloane was a huge fan of his films, and jumped at the chance to attend the lecture and talk to him afterward, even just for a moment.
 After gushing to him and receiving some brief words of encouragement in return, star-struck Sloane invited him to a screening of Sloane’s student film, which would be premiering the next month.

 To everyone’s shock and awe, Mikel Shel actually showed up.
 Not only that, but he liked the film.
 After some continued correspondence about Sloane’s work, he offered Sloane a job as cinematographer on his next movie, which would start filming after Sloane graduated.